ddelong/ddelong.github.io/about/author.md

 ---
 ## About Me

-My name is Derik DeLong and I&#8217;m a 29 year old senior software engineer.
-I&#8217;m currently employed writing code in Woburn.
+My name is Derik DeLong and I'm a 29 year old senior software engineer.
+I'm currently employed writing code in Woburn.

 I graduated from the [University of Massachusetts at Amherst](http://www.umass.edu) with a Bachelor of Science degree in Computer Science.
 I spent an abnormally short four years there.